Zibanejad, Shesterkin lead Rangers past Panthers 6-2

 Vesey made it 3-1 at 15:03 of the second with his eighth.

-Lafreniere scored for the first time in 18 games at 7:56 of the third before Zibanejad scored again — his team-leading 22nd — at 8:10 to make it 5-1.
+Lafreniere then scored for the first time in 18 games at 7:56 of the third before Zibanejad scored again — his team-leading 22nd — at 8:10 to make it 5-1.
+Zibanejad's first goal of the night was the 250th of his career.

+"It's obviously fun.
+I try not to analyze my career when I'm still in it and hopefully have a few more good years left,'' the 29-year-old Zibanejad said.

+Lafreniere was heartened by his goal, his sixth of the season and first since Dec.
+7.

 Barkov pulled the Panthers within three at 11:02 of the third with his 13th before Chytil completed the scoring with an empty-net goal with 3:11 remaining.